NEW YORK, January 24, 2018 /PRNewswire/ --

-The world's first animal protest outside the headquarters of the United Nations took place in New York on 24 January 2018.
+The world's first animal protest outside the headquarters of the United Nations took place in New York today.

 The protest, which included 8 dogs of different breeds and sizes, was in support of Forever Against Animal Testing, a joint campaign by international beauty company The Body Shop and leading organisation working to end animal experiments, Cruelty Free International.
 The dogs took to the streets with protest signs, bandanas and miniature banners in show of their support.